The best foods for detoxing your liver

 Your liver is involved in around 500 reactions in your body, from filtering and cleaning your blood to fighting infections, producing bile to help digest fats, and getting rid of waste from your body.

-Onions and garlic
+1. Onions and garlic

 Toxins that are bound to sulphur include toxins from bacteria, BPA and other oestrogen mimickers.
-Raw is always better but in the case of onions and garlic people might prefer that you cook them first!
+Raw foods are always better but in the case of onions and garlic your friends might prefer that you cook them first!

-Artichoke and Milk Thistle
+2. Artichoke and Milk Thistle

-Brazil nuts, brown rice, chickpeas and lentils
+3. Brazil nuts, brown rice, chickpeas and lentils

-Glutathione is another substance which is made from the methylation process.
-Glutathione is a major detoxification compound with rids the body of solvents, herbicides, fungicides and polycyclic aromatic hydrocarbons.
-Try to incorporate these foods into your diet as much as possible to help your liver do its job.
+'Glutathione' is another substance which is made from the methylation process.
+Glutathione is a major detoxification compound which rids the body of solvents, herbicides, fungicides and polycyclic aromatic hydrocarbons.
+Try to incorporate Brazil nuts, brown rice, chickpeas and lentils into your diet as much as possible to help your liver do its job.

-Broccoli and cauliflower
+4. Broccoli and cauliflower

-These two vegetables contain a very important vitamin-like substance called choline.
+These two vegetables contain a very important vitamin-like substance called 'choline'.
 Choline is responsible for keeping the liver clear of fats which can build up and cause harm.
 Choline also regulates the gene expression of pathways in the body needed for liver detoxification.
 Read more in 'The benefits of choline and where to find it'.

-Grapefruits contain a substance called naringin which helps to protect the liver from damage from toxins – useful when doing a detox.
+Grapefruits contain a substance called 'naringin' which helps to protect the liver from damage from toxins – useful when doing a detox.
 Grapefruit helps to protect the liver from the damaging effects of alcohol and can be used as a hangover remedy.
-There are a lot of medicines that don’t mix well with grapefruit however, so beware if you are taking any medicines before adding too much grapefruit to your diet.
+Learn more about grapefruit in our article 'Best foods for thyroid health'.

-Beetroot contains a substance called betalains which reduce inflammation in the liver and promote detoxification.
-Betalains is particularly useful for the detoxification of xenobiotics, which are environmental toxins and include drugs, pesticides, cosmetics, flavourings, fragrances, food additives, industrial chemicals and environmental pollutants.
+Beetroot contains a substance called 'betalains' which reduce inflammation in the liver and promote detoxification.
+Betalains is particularly useful for the detoxification of 'xenobiotics', which are environmental toxins and include drugs, pesticides, cosmetics, flavourings, fragrances, food additives, industrial chemicals and environmental pollutants.
 Roasted beetroot is a delicious accompaniment to meals and can be served hot or cold.